China says Disney to get special trademark protection

 China has struggled to shake off a reputation for fakes, from replica handbags to knock-off cars, which cause headaches for global brands such as iPhone maker Apple Inc and luxury retailer LVMH.

-The SAIC statement added it would create "emergency teams" to help protect Disney trademarks, increase training for forces to spot illegal behavior and boost monitoring of Disney counterfeits online.
+The SAIC statement added it would create "emergency teams" to help protect Disney trademarks, increase training for forces to spot illegal behaviour and boost monitoring of Disney counterfeits online.

 More than 40 percent of goods sold online in China last year were either counterfeits or of bad quality, the official Xinhua news agency said this week.